d-tatianin/Timer/README.md

+# Timer
+A simple C++ timer for measuring the performance of your application.

+## Using the timer:
-In order to use this timer create an instance of the Timer class somewhere in your program in the scope you want to measure the performance of.
-Then wait for the destructor to get called or explicitly call it from you program.
+### - Create an instance of timer in the scope (function/method) you want to measure the performance of.

-There are different constructors that allow you to choose what unit of measurment you want to use as well as specify a name.
+- First parameter is optional and it takes in a string literal, which is used to set the name of the current timer instance, set to         "Unknown" unless explicitly specified.
+- Second parameter is optional and is responsible for setting the unit of measurment, it is set to MILISECONDS by default unless otherwise   specified.
+You can also set it to SECONDS, or MINUTES.

+### - The desturctor is automatically called after exiting the scope, which will log a message to the console containing the name of the timer, as well as the amount of time the timer lived for before getting destroyed.